StreamFroster/dragonfinder/discord-bot/README.md

 ## Installing dependencies

-You'll need to install all of the required dependencies listed in the `requirements.txt` file
+You'll need to install all of the required dependencies required for the bot to work

 ```
-pip install -r requirements.txt
+npm install
 ```

 ## Downloading the trained model

 The trained model is available for download [here](https://drive.google.com/drive/folders/1YTl06HgPwjzF6NKue7XAw9b55XP06zhs?usp=share_link).
 The bot will use the downloaded model to draw bounding boxes on new images.

-> Note: Make sure to replace the [DISCORD_BOT_TOKEN] with your own token!
+> Note: Make sure to create a new `config.json` containing your own bot script!
 If unsure how to get yours, refer to [the official Discord Developer docs](https://discord.com/developers/docs/topics/oauth2)

-## Run the Python script
+## Run the script using Node

 ```
-python ./main.py
+node ./main.js
 ```